 In fact, Blanco didn’t even tell her parents what she was going to major in until one week after she started her classes.

-After only a month of instruction, Blanco’s father, who owns a heavy-duty towing business, asked her to paint on of his 18-wheelers.
+After only a month of instruction, Blanco’s father, who owns a heavy-duty towing business, asked her to paint one of his 18-wheelers.

 “I was shocked,” Blanco said.
 “I barely knew anything, but he had complete faith in me.
 To date, I’ve painted about seven of my dad’s vehicles.”

-This practice outside of the classroom is what Blanco believes helped her learn so quickly.
-By doing side work on her own time she was “able to learn from her own mistakes and experiment.”
+This practice outside the classroom is what Blanco believes helped her learn so quickly.
+By doing side work on her own time, she was “able to learn from her own mistakes and experiment.”

 Her biggest project was on her own car, a Lexus GS350 that was involved in a major car accident earlier this year.